 Over the past 3 years I have developed my skills in CSS3 & HTML5.
 I created a range of graphics and helped develop monthly themes for use across feelunique.com's website & social media platforms, keeping up to date with design trends and developments such as responsive design and UX.
 I was responsible for designing and creating content pages using CSS & flash applications such as 10CMS; designing responsive weekly marketing newsletters (EDMs); helping the other designers with their coding skills, and ensuring that the team stay on brand.

-Having worked in graphic design for the past 2 years I am fully competent using Adobe CS including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
-Digital textile design is something which began at university for me, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.
+Having polished my skills in graphic design over the past 9 years, I am fully competent using Adobe CS3 - CC14 including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
+Digital textile design is something which sparked my interest at university, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.

 In 2009 I was awarded Jersey Textile Showcase's "Award for Design" following on from my MText Degree, with a strong focus on hand drawing, art working & design development for both self designated and externally set briefs.
 My major project innovation was micro-encapsulated sustainable travel wear.
 I design for target markets by matching key trends & colour palettes to market level and client needs, whilst maintaining creativity; and love to generate new ideas and concepts in response to briefs and trend predictions.